-Edmonton First Aid has been offering trainees high quality Alberta occupational health and safety approved first aid and CPR courses for the cheapest rates in Edmonton since 2010.
+The number one location in Edmonton first aid and CPR certification is Edmonton First Aid.
+This St Mark James Training and Supplies provider has been offering OH&S approved first aid and CPR training since 2010.
 Learn to manage cardiac arrest, unconsciousness, burns, seizures, broken bones, angina, choking and other serious medical emergencies by enrolling in either standard, childcare or emergency first aid.
 All courses provide successful participants with OH&S approved certificates that meet workplace requirements and are valid for 3 years.
-Registration for any course can be completed at any time on-line or participants can call in (use the contact information found below).
+Registration for any course can be completed at any time on-line or participants can call in (use the contact information found below) and also email.
+Customer service representatives are available from 8 am to 8 pm everyday to help with registration.
 No other provider in Edmonton offers lower prices, more experienced instructors and convenient locations for first aid certification programs.

 Edmonton First Aid Contact Information